FISH 2.0

 Friday and Saturday Options

-(includes registration and meals):
+(the following options include event registration and meals):

 $40 Friday to Saturday program (no lodging)